Nit31/Interior_Point_Method_LPP/README.md

 ## Usage
 Input format:
 The input contains:
-* A vector of coefficients of objective function (including slacks and surpluses) - C.
+* A vector of coefficients of objective function - C.
-* A matrix of coefficients of constraint function after adding slack and surplus variables - A.
+* A matrix of coefficients of constraint function with the signs of equations - A.
 * A vector of right-hand side numbers - b.
+* A vector of the initial point lay in the feasible region - x0.

 Input Example:
 For the problem\